CrossRef/event-data-user-guide/event-data-manual.md

 ### Wikipedia Live Events [NOT UP]

 - [http://wikipedia.eventdata.crossref.org](http://wikipedia.eventdata.crossref.org)
 - The Wikipedia agent for CED.
+This is the service that monitors Wikipedia and pushes data into CED.
 Watch live events as they occur.